craftercms/docs/source/reference/modules/deployer.rst

    </details>

-Finally, to use the custom processor above, we'll need to configure it in a target, like below:
+Finally, to use the custom processor above, we'll need to configure it in a target.
+For our example, we'll configure it in the authoring target ``ed-authoring.yaml`` like below:

 .. raw:: html